PrabhuKatharwani/90-days-of-devops/devops_networking_blog.md

 ---

-## Task 3: AWS EC2 & Security Groups 🛡️
+## 3: AWS EC2 & Security Groups 🛡️

 ### What are Security Groups?
 Think of Security Groups as **virtual firewalls** for your EC2 instances.
 They control what traffic can come in (inbound) and go out (outbound).